Someone told me recently, "What if a company just wants to comply with the law but doesn't care that much about their Spanish-speaking audience?"

 – If you want your message to be accurate and sound natural, hire a qualified human translator.
 That will cost you money, but it'll be well spent as good translations will help you maintain/improve your reputation and obtain returns that will exceed your initial investment.

-A happy employee/customer will advocate for your brand and has the potential of bringing more business for you.
+A happy employee/customer will advocate for your brand and has the potential of bringing more business to you.

 Your Spanish-speaking audience deserves better, and I can help you accomplish that!

 When you use my translation services, you're hiring a reliable translator with excellent credentials, such as: